-Smart Bidding is a subset of automated bid strategies that uses machine learning to optimise conversions or conversion value in each and every auction — a feature known as “auction-time bidding”.
-Target CPA, Target ROAS, Maximise conversions, Maximise conversion value and Enhanced CPC (ECPC) are all Smart Bidding strategies.
+Smart Bidding is a subset of automated bid strategies that use machine learning to optimise for conversions or conversion value in each and every auction – a feature known as 'auction-time bidding'.
+Target CPA, Target ROAS, Maximise conversions and Maximise conversion value are all Smart Bidding strategies.

 Why use Smart Bidding

 With Smart Bidding, you get 4 key benefits that can help you save time and improve performance.

 In bidding, machine learning algorithms train on data at a vast scale to help you make more accurate predictions across your account about how different bid amounts might impact conversions or conversion value.
 These algorithms factor in a wider range of parameters that impact performance than a single person or team could compute.

 With auction-time bidding, you can factor in a wide range of signals into your bid optimisations.
 Signals are identifiable attributes about a person or their context at the time of a particular auction.
 This includes attributes like device and location, which are available as manual bid adjustments, plus additional signals and signal combinations exclusive to Smart Bidding.
 Check out a list of several of these important signals below.

 Automated bidding signals

 Description: Google Ads can optimise bids for Target CPA or Target ROAS strategies based on whether someone is on a mobile, desktop or tablet device.

 Example: For a car dealership, bids may be adjusted if a person is searching on a mobile device and therefore more likely to book an appointment at a nearby location.